treee111/wahooMapsCreator/README.md

 A tool to create up-to-date maps for your Wahoo ELEMNT BOLT and Wahoo ELEMNT!
 It runs on macOS, Unix as well as on Windows!

 # Basic Overview
 WahooMapsCreator is a tool to create updated maps for Wahoo ELEMNT BOLT and Wahoo ELEMNT devices for your country.
+You can also control which OSM-tags are included in the generated maps.

 The maps of your device may be old because Wahoo did not release a newer version in the last years.
 OSM maps are constantly updated and with this program, the updated maps can be used on our Wahoo bike-computers.

 ## Get it running